-Brachymetacarpia is a condition whereby one of the five metacarpal bones of the foot is abnormally short, resulting in a shortened finger.
+Brachymetacarpia is a condition whereby one of the five metacarpal bones of the hand is abnormally short, resulting in a shortened finger.
 It most commonly affects the fourth finger.
 Brachymetacarpia is caused when the growth plate of the metacarpal closes early, resulting in premature stoppage of growth.
 This can be a congenital condition or can be an acquired deformity following trauma, infection, tumor, radiation, or prior surgery.
 Acquired brachymetacarpia can be associated with skeletal and systemic abnormalities, including:

 - Sickle cell anemia

 - Multiple epiphyseal dysplasia

 - Multiple hereditary exostoses